 • Be your own boss and work toward starting your own successful business.

 You can't fully escape stress when on the job.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a consistent schedule help both installers and technicians fend off some of the most common reasons for work-related stress.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools are helpful when resolving these concerns.
+Additionally, paid training and a consistent schedule help HVAC professionals reduce some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be tiring.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Moving heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be exhausting.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work across the country.
+While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be required, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
-Greener HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, professional servicing will become even more important.
+The newest models of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
+Environmentally sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
-Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this influential accreditation expands your technical knowledge to maximize your capabilities.
+You can secure the needed certifications by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+Your employer might also require NATE certification.
+Standing for North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, the majority of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 per year.
 By comparison, the standard student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary based on the project and job site.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+A typical workday may vary depending on where you work.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Higher earners usually make around $56,600 and $68,000.
+Having said that, salaries may fluctuate based on your location and its cost of living.
+Some HVAC techs working in management in a high-paying state could make upward of six figures.

 Along with starting your own business, there are other paths for career advancement.
 These include: